Transportation in Pittsburgh: Belt system

 Unlike many other major U.S. cities, Pittsburgh lacks a dedicated contiguous beltway surrounding the city.
-I-76 (Pennsylvania Turnpike), I-79, and I-70 form a roughly triangular-shaped "beltway," but the distance of these roads from the city center and the need to exit and enter each leg in order to continue circling the city render them impractical as a beltway; commuters are forced to use secondary roads to go from suburb to suburb.
-The Allegheny County Belt System is an attempt at dealing with this without building additional infrastructure.
+I-76 (Pennsylvania Turnpike), I-79, and I-70 form a roughly triangular-shaped "beltway," but the distance of these roads from the city center and the need to exit and enter each leg to continue circling the city render them impractical as a beltway; commuters are forced to use secondary roads to go from suburb to suburb.
+The Allegheny County Belt System is an attempt to address this without building additional infrastructure.
 The Pittsburgh Wayfinder System is a similar system that aims to guide travelers to popular destinations and services in the city proper.

 Bridges and tunnels

 Liberty Bridge with the entrance to the Liberty Tunnels shown in the background.

 Pittsburgh is a city of bridges: over 2,000 bridges dot the landscape of Allegheny County.
-The southern entrance to Downtown is through the Fort Pitt Tunnel and then over the Fort Pitt Bridge.
+The southern entrance to downtown is through the Fort Pitt Tunnel and then over the Fort Pitt Bridge.

-The Panhandle Bridge, a former railroad bridge, carries Pittsburgh Regional Transit's Blue, Silver and Red (formerly 42S/47L) light rail lines across the Monongahela River.
+The Panhandle Bridge, a former railroad bridge, carries Pittsburgh Regional Transit's Blue, Silver, and Red (formerly 42S/47L) light rail lines across the Monongahela River.
 Other notable bridges are Fort Duquesne Bridge, the Liberty Bridge, and The Three Sisters.

 Notable tunnels include two interstate highway tunnels on I-376, Fort Pitt Tunnel and Squirrel Hill Tunnel; major traffic tunnels Armstrong Tunnel and Liberty Tunnels; the light rail tunnel, Mt.
 Washington Transit Tunnel, the Schenley Tunnel, the Wabash Tunnel and Corliss Tunnel.

 Pittsburgh Regional Transit

 Local public transportation is coordinated by Pittsburgh Regional Transit (PRT), the 14th-largest urban mass transit system in the United States.
 It services 730 mi2, including all of Allegheny County and portions of Armstrong, Beaver, Washington, and Westmoreland counties.
 PRT maintains a network of intracity bus routes, two inclines on Mt.
 Washington above Downtown (mostly a tourist attraction rather than a means of commuting), and a light rail/busway system.
-The transit agency discontinued its commuter rail system, the PATrain, in 1989, However, A New Line To Arnold Has Been Proposed Since 2009.
+The transit agency discontinued its commuter rail system, the PATrain, in 1989.
+However, A New Line To Arnold Has Been Proposed Since 2009.

 Light rail

 A light rail vehicle departs Station Square and prepares to enter the Mount Washington Transit Tunnel.

 The light rail network is a direct descendant of the original streetcar system, which once numbered dozens of lines and included interurban routes to neighboring cities such as Washington and Charleroi.
 The current network comprises five routes on 25 mi of track, operated by modern articulated light rail vehicles.
-Although most is on dedicated right-of-way, including the Mt.
+However, most is on dedicated right-of-way, including the Mt.
 Washington Transit Tunnel, trains still street run in the Beechview neighborhood.
-Once across the Monongahela River trains enter a subway to serve Downtown Pittsburgh.
+Once across the Monongahela River, trains enter a subway to serve Downtown Pittsburgh.
 Since March 2012, the North Shore Connector has extended service across the Allegheny River, via tunnel, to such destinations as PNC Park, Heinz Field, and Rivers Casino.

-Light rail lines are designated by the following colors:
+The following colors designate light rail lines: